-AP United States History 1\ (220) Prerequisite: Completion of AP World History with a minimum average of 77 or Honors B5.
+AP United States History 1\ (220)

+Prerequisite: Completion of AP World History with a minimum grade of 77 or Honors World History with a minimum grade of 85 and enrollment in Honors English 10.

 The Advanced Placement United States History 1 course is designed to encourage students to learn and use higher order cognitive skills that are derived from the discipline of history itself.
 The course places heavy emphasis on the development of analytical thinking and writing skills that students will encounter on the AP Exam including high-level multiple- choice questions, both short and long answer essay questions, and document-based essays.
 Along with superior time management skills, the ability to comprehend, interpret, and synthesize a college-level textbook and authentic, primary source documents are essential for success in this course.
 It places attention upon understandings equivalent to those gained in a college-level introductory course and accordingly, there is an expectation that students can master course materials through self-directed activities.
 Rather than simply demanding content mastery of US History 1 subject matter, this course stresses the development and use of application, analysis, synthesis and evaluation skills.
 A summer reading and writing assignment will be hosted online and is due at the beginning of school.
-It is strongly recommended that students take Honors English in order to reinforce the reading and writing skills needed to succeed in this course.
-Refer to additional information on AP Courses
+Refer to additional information on AP Courses.

-34 P a g e Table of Contents Index Honors US History 1: The Expansion of America(22 21) Grades 10-11 5 credits
+Honors US History 1: The Expansion of America\(221)

-Prerequisite: Completion of Honors World History with a minimum average of 77 or CP World History with a minimum average of 90.
+Prerequisite: Completion of Honors World History with a minimum grade of 77 or CP World History with a minimum grade of 90.

 The Expansion of America Honors course is an academically challenging course for students who read and write above grade level and who are interested in attending four-year colleges or major universities.
 The text, Give Me Liberty!, is a college-level text often used in high school Advanced Placement programs and college survey courses across the nation.
 Emphasis will be placed on primary source analysis and evaluation through readings from document collections.
-The ability to comprehend, interpret, and synthesize a college-level textbook and authentic, primary source documents is essential for success in this course.
+The ability to comprehend, interpret, and synthesize a college level textbook and authentic, primary source documents is essential for success in this course.
 The course will include various views and historical interpretations and comprehension of the political, economic, and social foundations of the United States.
-The course will cover in detail major historical events beginning with the territorial expansion West and culminating with the economic crash of 1929, however instructors will frequently refer back to themes dating back to America's founding, and discuss relevant comparisons with the present day.
+The course will cover in detail major historical events beginning with the sectional crisis over slavery and culminating with the economic crash of 1929; however, instructors will frequently refer back to themes dating back to America's founding and discuss relevant comparisons with the present day.
 This course stresses the development and use of application, analysis, synthesis and evaluation skills.
 A major research paper may be a requirement of the course, as well as analytical position papers and other papers requiring historical analysis.
-It is strongly recommended that students take Honors English in order to reinforce the reading and writing skills needed to succeed in this course.
+It is strongly recommended that students take Honors English in order to reinforce the reading and writing skills needed to succeed in this course

-CPUSHistory 1: The Expansion of America (222) Grade 10 5 credits
+CP US History 1: The Expansion of America (222) Grade 10

-Prerequisite: Successful completion of CP World History.
+Prerequisite: Completion of CP World History.